Champion Jack Dupree: Musical style and output

 Dupree's playing was almost all straight blues and boogie-woogie.
 He was not a sophisticated musician or singer, but he had a wry and clever way with words: "Mama, move your false teeth, papa wanna scratch your gums".
 He sometimes sang as if he had a cleft palate and even recorded under the name Harelip Jack Dupree.
 This was an artistic conceit, as he had clear articulation, particularly for a blues singer.

 Many of his songs were about jail, drinking and drug addiction, although he himself was a light drinker and did not use other drugs.
 His "Junker's Blues" was transmuted by Fats Domino into "The Fat Man", Domino's first hit record.
 Some of Dupree's songs had gloomy topics, such as "TB Blues" and "Angola Blues" (about Louisiana State Penitentiary, the infamous Louisiana prison farm), but he also sang about cheerful subjects, as in "Dupree Shake Dance": "Come on, mama, on your hands and knees, do that shake dance as you please".
 He was a noted raconteur and transformed many of his stories into songs, such as "Big Leg Emma's", a rhymed tale of a police raid on a barrelhouse.

 The lyrics of Jerry Lee Lewis's version of "Whole Lotta Shakin' Goin' On"—"You can shake it one time for me!"—echo Dupree's song "Shake Baby Shake".

-On his best-known album, Blues from the Gutter, released by Atlantic Records in 1958, he was accompanied on guitar by Larry Dale, whose playing on that record inspired Brian Jones of the Rolling Stones.
+On his best-known album, Blues from the Gutter, released by Atlantic Records in 1958, he was accompanied on guitar by Larry Dale.

 In later years Dupree recorded with John Mayall, Mick Taylor, Eric Clapton and The Band.

 Although best known as a singer and pianist in the New Orleans style, Dupree occasionally pursued more musically adventurous projects, including Dupree 'N' McPhee: The 1967 Blue Horizon Session, a collaboration with the English guitarist Tony McPhee, recorded for the Blue Horizon label.

 Since his death, Dupree has undergone a revival of interest on the British vintage dance scene.
 His recording of "Shakin' Mother for You" now features on the playlist of most DJ's on the UK Lindy Hop scene and it has become the 'de facto' standard track for the 'Cardiff Stroll'.